landonb629/CKAD-labs/README.md

 # finished the course
 25% - Application Environment, Configuration, and Security
         - [] Discover and use resources that extend K8s
-        - [] Understand authentication, authorization and admission control
+        - [x] Understand authentication, authorization and admission control
-        - [] Understanding and defining resource requirements, limits, and quotas - DOING THIS TODAY
+        - [] Understanding and defining resource requirements, limits, and quotas
         - [x] understand ConfigMaps
         - [x] Create and consume secrets
         - [x] understand ServiceAccounts